j4orz/piconn/REFERENCE.md

 p(X_1=x_1, \ldots, X_n=x_n; \boldsymbol{\theta}) = \prod_{i=1}^{n} p(\mathbf{x}_{i}|\mathbf{x}_{parents(i)})
 $$

-*2. Parameterize conditionals with neural networks* approximation of joint distribution
+*2. Parameterize conditionals with neural networks* learning a distributed representation for words allows each training sentence to inform the model about an exponential number of semantically neighboring sentences.

+When modeling continuous variables, we obtain generalization more easily (e.g. with smooth classes of functions like multi-layer neural networks or
+Gaussian mixture models) because the function to be learned can be expected to have some local smoothness properties.

+discrete space, most observed objects are almost maximally far from each other in hamming distance

+p(w_n|w_i<n) approx p(w_n|w_;i=n-L, i<n)
+with ngrams, What happens when a new combination of n words appears that was not seen in the training corpus?

+Obviously there is much more information in the sequence that immediately precedes the word to predict than just the identity of the previous couple of words

+First, it is not taking into account contexts farther than 1 or 2 words,1 second it is not taking into account the “similarity” between words.

+approximation of joint distribution
  The probabilistic graphical model can be simulated with a neural network, as shown in connections maximized. but no exp blow up because we use parameters in R^d to represent conditionals. no exp blow up with discrete table counting.